 All of the fits below can be used in the exact same way by capping each other.
 You can mix & match the Leshaks/Nestors as you see fit, too.
 I recommend bringing along your own flavour of refits such as spare EANMs, Drone Navigation Computers, Omnidirectional Tracking Links etc. Just save the Rattles for pulsars and alts with weird skill setups.
 They’ve been way too expensive for a while now anyway.
 Do also be sure to try and keep Amarr battleship at least level 4.
 Level 3 reduces your resists to a point where being alpha’d is possible.

 Note that the particular Leshak I’m listing is a variant on our PvP fits with some obvious changes.
 The reality is that almost any PvP Leshak can be brought instead and you don’t need to spend stupid amounts of ISK on making these work on their own.
-I would also personally not bring cap transfers, but for a dedicated krab Leshak they’re probably good investment in keeping capped up for a MJD.
+I would also personally not bring cap transfers, but for a dedicated krab Leshak they’re probably good investment in keeping capped up for an MJD.

 2020 Update: Check out part 6 for a slightly improved Nestor/Leshak/Drekavac setup!